South Dakota

 Go back in time and make memories in the Wild West of the United States.

-South Dakota is a state in the western United States that has a lot of natural and living past that will amaze you.
+South Dakota is a state in the western United States that has a lot of natural and living history that will amaze you.
 Take a look at the famous 18-meter stone faces of Mount Rushmore.
 Crazy Horse Memorial is a unique place to see how God made the world.
 In Custer State Park, you can see wildlife and interesting rock formations.
 In eastern South Dakota’s open grassland, you can roam.
 Badlands National Park has strange, otherworldly scenery that you can explore.
 From the first Native Americans who lived there to the Wild West and beyond, South Dakota is full of life and ready to be explored.

 Parks and Treasures in the National